Coronavirus brings UK economy to its knees in April - PMI

 The IHS Markit/CIPS Flash UK Composite Purchasing Managers' Index (PMI) fell to a new record low of 12.9 from 36.0 in March - not even close to the weakest forecast in a Reuters poll of economists that had pointed to a reading of 31.4.

-The scale of the collapse all but guarantees a huge contraction in the world's fifth-largest economy and will add to doubts about whether financial help from the government has reached businesses quickly enough.
+The scale of the collapse in Britain's PMI all but guarantees a huge contraction in the world's fifth-largest economy and will add to doubts about whether financial help from the government has reached businesses quickly enough.

+"Like those across Europe, these are shocking figures," said ING economist James Smith, who predicts it will 2022 at the earlier until Britain's economy recovers its pre-outbreak size.

-"The dire survey readings will inevitably raise questions about the cost of the lockdown, and how long current containment measures will last," Chris Williamson, chief business economist at IHS Markit, said.
+IHS Markit said the dire readings will inevitably raise questions about the cost of the lockdown and how long it will last.

-Williamson said the figures on the face of it pointed to a 7% quarter-on-quarter contraction in the economy, although he cautioned that this was likely to be an understatement as its survey does not cover retailers or most self-employed people.
+The figures on the face of it pointed to a 7% quarter-on-quarter contraction in the economy, although IHS Markit cautioned that this was likely to be an understatement as its survey does not cover retailers or most self-employed people.

 A Reuters poll of economists on Thursday pointed to a roughly 13% contraction in economic output in the current quarter, which would be the largest since records began after the World War Two.
 ECILT/GB